Social Security Administration (SSA) Annual Data for

 Social Security claims denied at the initial and reconsideration levels may be appealed to the hearing level.
 Most of the claims that are appealed to the hearing level are for disability benefits.

-Information about our disability program may be viewed at https://www.ssa.gov/disability/.
+Information about our disability program may be viewed at Benefits for People with Disabilities.

 Data about this key workload has been requested by the general public, advocates, representatives and governing bodies.
 So that the public can view historical information about two key workload indicators ﴾hearing case receipts and hearing case closing pending﴿, we are providing this information with fiscal years (FY) 1985-2009.
-Data for years after 2009 are available through the website of Office of Disability Adjudication and Review (ODAR) beginning with FY 2010.
-For current fiscal year information by hearing office, visit Hearing Office Workload Data page.
-To see the data, by hearing office, released for FY 2010 through the previous fiscal year, visit the Archived Public Data Files page.
+Data for years after 2009 are available through the website of Office of Hearings Operations (OHO) beginning with FY 2010.
+For current fiscal year information by hearing office, visit the Hearing Office Workload Data page.
+To see the data, by hearing office, released for FY 2010 through the previous fiscal year, visit the Archived Public Data page.

 The Social Security Administration ﴾SSA﴿ used a variety of tools and data warehouses throughout the period covered by this dataset (1985 to 2009).
 In general, SSA personnel enter individual case information into our case processing applications and tools.

-Field B: Receipts, indicates the number of requests for hearing received by ODAR.
+Receipts: The number of requests for hearing received by OHO.
 This count includes all claim types, including Disability Insurance, Supplemental Security Income disability applications, Retirement and Survivors Insurance claims, and remands.